Section Styles sliding-header img-scroll

 Section Styles home-navigation remove-links

-UPCOMING exhibition
+CURRENT exhibition

 The Whakaraupō Carving Centre Trust and Te Whare o Rei / Rei Gallery is proud to present ‘I lo’u lalolagi, in my world’, a creative exhibition by Leni Kaisa.
 A Pasifika journey influenced by art, culture and music.